 Dress Code?: Only for our worship leaders, who usually wear robes.
 Among our congregation, the average is relaxed and casual, but you will see a fashion variety: “Sunday best,” business casual, jeans, Hawaiian shirts, …

 Frequency: St. Mary Magdalene offers three weekend services.
 The first is a year-round Contemplative Eucharist on the first and second Saturday evenings at 5:00, Holden Evensong service with Eucharist on the third Saturday and Taizé with Eucharist on the fourth and fifth Saturdays.
 On Sundays during the school year, there is an 8:00 a.m. service (without music) and a 10:00 service (with music); in the summer, there is a joint morning service at 9:00am.

 Format: The weekly bulletin contains the service outline and page numbers for any of the books that you will find in the seat pockets.
 The liturgy is based on ones found in the red Book of Common Prayer.
 Words in bold are spoken by the entire congregation.
 Most people will stand to sing, sit to listen, and either stand or kneel during the prayers, but please use whatever posture is most helpful and comfortable for you.
 Feel free to ask someone if you would like help understanding any part of the service.

-Music: During the services that offer music, you will experience a mixture of traditional hymns from the blue Hynmal 1982, contemporary music from the white Songs for Worship, and newly written or special music printed in the bulletin.
-Members of the praise band and choir offer their vocal and instrumental gifts.
+Music: During the services that offer music, you will experience a mixture of traditional hymns and contemporary music from Songs for Worship, and newly written or special music printed in the bulletin.

 The Peace: A longstanding tradition of the Episcopal Church is to exchange The Peace with those sitting near you in preparation for Communion.
 The traditional exchange is, “The peace of the Lord be with you”; the response is, “And also with you”.